 The ICARAP is updated on an annual basis, or more frequently if risks, risk assessments and/or assumptions significantly change, or there is a material change in the Firm's business or the environment it operates in.
-NEL's initial ICARAP document was completed using 30 September 2022 financial year-end figures after the external audit by PWC was completed in December 2022.
+Each update is completed using the latest audited financial year-end figures.